-Automotive parts, as with other parts our customers often ship, can be tracked easily and frequently.
-As long as you have your bill of lading (BOL) number, you can track your shipment from the moment it leaves the dock up until when it arrives at its final destination.
+Automotive parts, as with any items shipped with Freightquote, can be tracked easily and frequently.
+Use your bill of lading (BOL) number to track your shipment from the moment it leaves the dock up until when it arrives at its final destination.

 Ready to ship your auto parts?